Be a Great Dane foster parent!

 - Will I become attached to my foster dog?
 Yes, you undoubtedly will.
 Great Danes bond quickly and they give so much back in return for your attention.
 But when you meet the new family that’s ready to provide a permanent, loving home for the dog you helped rescue, you will feel more than satisfied to see him move on to his new and better life.
 Being a foster home is extremely rewarding, but you should keep in mind that some rescue dogs may not be housebroken, may be ill, or may have had little socialization or obedience training.
 In spite of these challenges, our foster homes have found that when given a chance, Great Danes not only quickly improve, they flourish.

 - What if I want to adopt the Great Dane I am fostering?
 If you decide to be a foster parent, it should be with the understanding that you are working toward helping a deserving Great Dane prepare for its “forever home”, and not with the goal to “try out” a Great Dane you may later wish to adopt.
 We treat fosters and adopters equally.
 If you think you may wish to adopt your foster, we require a completed MAGDRL Adoption Contract, and normal adoption fees apply.

 - I’d like to foster, what do I do next?
-Fill our our volunteer application and select “Foster a Great Dane” on the form.
+Fill our our volunteer inquiry form and select “Foster a Great Dane” on the form.